 The Philadelphia Eagles made Donovan McNabb the second overall pick in the 1999 NFL draft after his stellar college football career at Syracuse, and he led Andy Reid's team to five NFC Championship playoff games during his 11 seasons with the Eagles.

-McNabb threw for 357 yards and three touchdowns in Superbowl XXXIX, but he was intercepted three times as Philadelphia lost 24-21 to New England.
+McNabb threw for 357 yards and three touchdowns in Super Bowl XXXIX, but he was intercepted three times as Philadelphia lost 24-21 to the AFC Champion New England Patriots, who were led by quarterback Tom Brady.
 The six-time Pro Bowl quarterback was traded to Washington in April 2010 for a second-round pick in the 2010 draft and a conditional selection in 2011.

 Paul Hornung won the 1956 Heisman trophy despite playing for a Notre Dame team that finished with a woeful 2-8 record.
 The Green Bay Packers selected Hornung with the first pick of the 1957 NFL draft, but it was not until Vince Lombardi's arrival two years later that he fulfilled his true potential.

-The legendary placekicker played for six different teams in a career that spanned 25 years.
+The legendary place kicker played for six different teams in a career that spanned 25 years.
 Andersen was selected in the fourth round of the 1982 NFL draft by the New Orleans Saints and spent 13 seasons in the Big Easy before moving to Atlanta.
-Andersen kicked a game-winning field goal in the 1998 NFC Championship game to send the Falcons to their first Superbowl and was elected to the Pro Bowl seven times.
+Andersen kicked a game-winning field goal in the 1998 NFC Championship game to send the Falcons to their first Super Bowl and was elected to the Pro Bowl seven times.